 (l) Section 6(d)(ii) is deleted in its entirety and replaced by the following:

 "(ii) Payment Date.
 An amount calculated as being due in respect of any Early Termination Date under Section 6(e) will be payable on the day that notice of the amount payable is effective (in the case of an Early Termination Date which is designated or occurs as a result of an Event of Default) and on the day which is two Local Business Days after the day on which notice of the amount payable is effective (in the case of an Early Termination Date which is designated as a result of a Termination Event).
 Such amount will be paid together with (to the extent permitted under applicable law) interest thereon (before as well as after judgment) in the Termination Currency, from (and including) the relevant Early Termination Date to (but excluding) the date such amount is paid, at the Applicable Rate.
-Such interest will be calculated on the basis of daily compounding and the actual number of days elapsed."
+Such interest will be calculated on the basis of daily compounding and the actual number of days elapsed.

+Any amount payable by an Affected Party in respect of an Illegality or a Force Majeure Event which would otherwise be required to be made pursuant to Section 6(e) will, at the election of the other party, be set off, to the extent permitted by law, against any amount payable by that other party under this Agreement."

 (m) Section 6(e)(ii) is deleted in its entirety and replaced by either Alternative A, if the terms of the ISDA Master Agreement have not been amended pursuant to Annex 8 of the 2001 ISDA Protocol, or Alternative B, if the terms of the ISDA Master Agreement have been so amended: